Jean-Michel Basquiat Cookie Cutter

 thingiverse

 Cookie Cutter & Handle.
 Handle requires gluing to reverse of cutter post-printing.
-Basquiat’s Crowns (1981-2) Crowns appear frequently in the early work of Jean-Michel Basquiat signalling his ambition and understanding of art history.
-Many artists used their monarchs to symbolize their own majestic powers and Basquiat, lacking one, continued the tradition in his own way; he was ambitious and out to become king of the pack.
-Graffiti artists of the late 1970s and early 1980s also used the crown motif to establish a system of power and ranking among their peers.
+Basquiat's Crowns (1981-2) boldly declare his artistic ambition and deep understanding of art history through frequent appearances in the early stages of Jean-Michel Basquiat's work.
+Many artists used their monarchs to symbolize their own majestic powers, but Basquiat, lacking a royal title, continued this tradition in his own unique way; he was driven by ambition and sought to become the leader of the pack.
+Graffiti artists of the late 1970s and early 1980s also employed the crown motif to establish a system of power and ranking among their peers.
 Graffiti writers who admired the work of others would express their respect for a piece by painting a simple, often three-pointed crown next to the work.
-Accordingly, certain artists were made “kings” (as in king of the whole subway car or king of the wall) Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator (5th Generation) Rafts: Yes Supports: No Resolution: Standard/medium Infill: 20% Notes: Standard/medium settings 20% Infill
+As a result, certain artists were recognized as "kings" (as in king of the entire subway car or king of the wall) Print Settings Printer Brand: MakerBot Printer: MakerBot Replicator (5th Generation) Rafts: Yes Supports: No Resolution: Standard/medium Infill: 20% Notes: Standard/medium settings, 20% Infill.

 Download Model from thingiverse